Molluscum contagiosum: Diagnosis and treatment

 - Retinoid or antiviral medicine applied to the skin: Patients apply this medicine to the bumps as instructed.

-While treating the bumps, it is normal for new bumps to appear as others fade.
+While treating molluscum, it is normal for new bumps to appear as others fade.

 If a person has AIDS or another disease that weakens the immune system, the bumps will not go away without treatment — and the bumps can be a challenge to treat.
 Dermatologists often combine treatments to offer these patients some clearing.
 Complete clearing may not be possible.